Large N Optimization for multi-matrix systems: Overview

+resulting in a large $N$ collective action $S_{\rm eff} = S -\ln \, J$.
 The main ingredient in this effective description is the Jacobian $J$ and its form is in general specified by the collective formalism.
-Variation of this collective action produces the Schwinger-Dyson equations which in this case are the Migdal-Makeenko equations \cite{Makeenko:1979pb}.
+Variation of this collective action correctly produces the Schwinger-Dyson (SD) equations \eqref{eq:SD_eq}.
 The derivative of the collective action \cite{Jevicki:1980zg} gives